dhruvvekaria75/discord-burgbuilder/README.md

 It is inspired by the board game Carcassonne.<br>
 Created for [Discord Hack Week 2019](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33)

-Join the [Burgbuilder discord server](https://discord.gg/ae2avNc) to get acces to the hosted bot.<br>
+Join the [Burgbuilder discord server](https://discord.gg/MnZ7eaP) to get acces to the hosted bot.<br>
 If you want to selfhost the bot go to Setup to check how to set it up correctly.

-# Note #
-The point system isn't working properly at the moment but the main gameplay is working so far.<br>
-I didn't have the time to fix it before submitting the bot.<br>
-I will try to fix it on a separate branch, after the submissions for Hack Week closed.<br>
-Please don't judge this branch as its commits will be after the deadline.<br>

 ## Usage ##
 Type ```!bb help``` to view the help page<br>